hallvardnmbu/ecosystem/docs/future.rst

 Different species prefers different terrain types.
 The probability of migration is therefore determined by these preferances, and animals generally move towards the terrains they prefer.
+(Animals already move towards the cell with the most food with a higher probability.)

 Cells
 -----